Federal Motor Carrier Safety Administration (FMCSA), DOT.

 The Agency reviews safety analyses and public comments submitted and determines whether granting the exemption would likely achieve a level of safety equivalent to, or greater than, the level that would be achieved by the current regulation (49 CFR 381.305).
 The Agency's decision of the Agency must be published in the Federal Register (49 CFR 381.315(b)) with the reasons for denying or granting the application and, if granted, the name of the person or class of persons receiving the exemption, and the regulatory provision from which the exemption is granted.
 The notice must specify the effective period (up to 5 years) and explain the terms and conditions of the exemption.
 The exemption may be renewed (49 CFR 381.300(b)).

 III.
 Request for Exemption

 KRD states that ELDs delay and distract its drivers working to collect waste and recycling materials because they require excessive interaction.
-The exemption application states that, as a result of frequent stops to pick up trash, its drivers are required to interact with the ELD “hundreds if not thousands of times a day.
+The exemption application states that, because of frequent stops to pick up trash, its drivers are required to interact with the ELD “hundreds if not thousands of times a day.”
 KRD asserts that ELDs are not designed to accommodate operations such as theirs.

-KRD notes that certain CMV drivers already operate up to 14 hours without forfeiting short-haul status such as those in the ready-mixed concrete industry [49 CFR 395.1(e)(1)(ii)(B)] or the asphalt-paving business [83 FR 3864, Jan.
+KRD notes that certain short-haul CMV drivers already operate up to 14 hours without forfeiting short-haul status.
+Drivers in the ready-mixed concrete industry enjoy a statutory exemption [49 CFR 395.1(e)(1)(ii)(B)], and FMCSA has granted an exemption for the asphalt-paving business [83 FR 3864, Jan.
 26, 2018].
-It asserts that KRD's operations are similar to these industries because its drivers spend a significant portion of their days conducting non-driving duties.
+KRD asserts that its operations are similar to these industries as its drivers spend a significant portion of their days conducting non-driving duties.